Ferry services Ferry services

 Buy before your board

-From 12 June 2023, you will need to buy a ticket before you board AT ferry services from ticket machines or tag on with your AT HOP card.
+You need to buy a ticket before you board AT ferry services from ticket machines or tag on with your AT HOP card.
+Learn more on the Ticket information page.

 Ticket machines are located at ferry terminals across the network, and most machines accept cash, credit card (Visa or Mastercard) or Eftpos.